In the quiet of my office, something sacred happens.

 That’s where the healing begins.

-Hypnosis is not sleep.
-It’s not mind control.
+Not only is hypnosis not sleep, it’s also not mind control.
 It’s a gentle shift in awareness—one that opens a door between the conscious mind and the deeper self.
 In that space, the body softens.
 The breath deepens.
 Old fears loosen.
-New possibilities begin to root.
+This form of awareness could be described as a form of hypnosis, where new possibilities begin to root.

 I tell my clients: You’re not broken.
 You’re becoming.

 If you’ve been feeling stuck, afraid, exhausted—or simply curious—consider this your invitation.
 Hypnosis might not be what you expect.
-But it may be exactly what you need.
+But it may be exactly what you need to discover the potential within you.

 And in the silence… you just might know.